amdeb/amdeb-doc/Dev/GitHub Workflow.md

     git pull origin master

     # Merge the changes of topic branch to master
+    # ToDo: need to add "Fixes#123" in commit message
     git merge --squash my-feature-123

     # Sync the shared master with our changes